lmanul/424/index.md

 Charges or assessments.
-The Board of Managers shall have the right and duty to attempt to recover such Common Charges or assessments, together with interest there on, and the expenses of the proceeding, including attorneys' fees, in an action to recover the same brought against such Unit Owner, or by fore- closure of the lien on such Unit granted by Section 339-z of the Real Property Law of the State of New York, in the manner provided in Section 339-aa thereof.
+The Board of Managers shall have the right and duty to attempt to recover such Common Charges or assessments, together with interest there on, and the expenses of the proceeding, including attorneys' fees, in an action to recover the same brought against such Unit Owner, or by foreclosure of the lien on such Unit granted by Section 339-z of the Real Property Law of the State of New York, in the manner provided in Section 339-aa thereof.
 A Unit Owner defaulting in Payment of Common Charges or assessments shall not be